 Does Computershare lend out shares held in registered form?

 DTCC/DTC and Cede & Co cannot borrow shares from other registered shareholders.
 Computershare does not lend securities.
-Shares in direct registered form can be accessed by intermediaries where they are authorized to do so by the investor to sell or transfer them.
+Registered shares can be accessed by intermediaries where they are authorized to do so by the investor to sell or transfer them.
 This is evidenced to the Transfer Agent by the broker or bank transmitting the investor’s name and address, number of shares to be transferred and the investor’s unique holder identification number.
 This information is transmitted by the broker or bank through DTC to the Transfer Agent using the DRS Profile System.
 DTC’s FAST System governs the arrangement for managing Cede & Co’s dematerialized balance of shares on the register.
 Cede & Co.’s holding increases as deposits into DTC are made by banks and brokers and decreases as withdrawals are made by those parties for investors.
 Please see the video above illustrating these processes for more information.

 What is the maximum limit order possible through your systems?